levuthuynga/Portfolio/README.md

 ## About me

 Hi!
-I'm Le Vu Thuy Nga and welcome to my Portfolio.
-I graduated from Hanoi Foreign Trade University where I majored in International Business Economics.
+I'm Le Vu Thuy Nga and welcome to my Portfolio!

-Data Analysis came to me through Google Data Analytic Course, which gave me inspiration to dive deeper into this field.
-The more I learn, the more I realize there are many things I don't know, which excites me to continue my journey to become a data analyst.
-It amazes me how much we can
+I graduated from Hanoi Foreign Trade University, International Business Economics majoe, where data science just appeared a bit in econometrics subject.
+Data Analysis came to me through Google Data Analytic Course, that gave me inspiration to dive deeper into this field.
+The more I learn, the more I realize there are many amazing things that we can do with a set of data, which excites me to continue my journey to become a data analyst.

-I understand that my knowlegde is in theory more than in reality, these projects reflect my innocent view about business and data analysis.
-I hope to encounter more reality cases to increase my knowledge
 <br />

 ## Projects